 As local governments take steps to encourage solar energy growth, they can show leadership by installing solar on public facilities or other public land.
 They may also have the option to install solar on remediated brownfields and other examples of under-utilized land.
 In this way, municipalities and counties can encourage local residents to install solar by leading through example.

 As costs continue to decline and new business models are developed, local governments may find they have several sites with a high potential for solar development that match their energy needs or provide a compelling revenue opportunity.
 These may include:

-This section of the SolSmart program’s Toolkit for Local Governments provides information on how to install solar energy systems on these public facilities.
+This section of the SolSmart program’s Toolkit for Local Governments provides information on how to install solar energy systems on these public facilities and lands.

 A key step in converting local government-owned land or rooftops into solar revenue generators is to assess municipal properties and determine their potential for solar development.
 Local governments with adequate in-house expertise can conduct these assessments on their own.
 Without in-house expertise, local governments should consider procuring the services of an engineer or planning consultant with solar siting experience.

 Below are some of the key site selection criteria that municipalities or counties should consider for solar development, including physical characteristics, potential alternative uses, and infrastructure concerns.

 Depending on whether the proposed solar array is rooftop or ground-mounted, the relevant physical characteristics to consider will be different.
 However, two universal considerations that are relevant in all solar installation scenarios are the amount of shading and the orientation of the installation.
 Excessive shading from vegetation or buildings can negatively affect a site’s suitability for solar by reducing the system’s exposure to sunlight.
 Because a solar project is a long-term asset, shading concerns may arise with nearby vegetation growth or the development of new buildings over the lifetime of the array.
 Further, in order to maximize exposure and energy generation, solar installations in general should be south facing.